inuvalogic/awstest/README.md

-AWS Config Test for deploying NodeJS apps
+AWS Elastic Beanstalk Config Test for deploying NodeJS apps in Ubuntu container using Docker